os-chip-design/chip-design-intro/lab01.md

 The tools are currently usable on Linux and MacOS (even native with Mac Silicon).
 For Windows use WSL2 to have a Linux environment.
 There is no official support for Windows available.

-See documentation for installation instructions at the [OpenLean 2 Documentation](https://openlane2.readthedocs.io/en/latest/).
+See documentation for installation instructions at the [OpenLane 2 Documentation](https://openlane2.readthedocs.io/en/latest/).

  * Install nix
  * Install OpenLane 2 (via git clone)